jzerbe/jzerbe.github.com/person.md

 ## Personal Stack
 I am not just a founder; I am a practitioner of the integrated life.
-- __Research__: I was a licensed Investment Advisor Representative, a role that fuels my interest in arbitrage and the mechanics of the US caste system.
+- __Research__: I was a licensed Investment Advisor Representative, a role that fuels my interest in arbitrage and the mechanics of the economic caste system.
 - __The Field__: When I’m not analyzing supply chains or writing "field notes", I’m likely on a splitboard or mountain bike, navigating the same rugged landscapes where our mining and ranching clients operate.